FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 docker-compose up
 ```

-The container **will fail** due to missing configuration but that is ok!
+The container **will fail** due to missing cloudflare configuration but that is ok!
 Now we have configuration created in `/home/host/path/to/swag`{: .filepath}.

 Now edit the cloudflare dns challenge configuration for swag: